The following article explains how to manage how much you’re spending in your Google Ads account:

 Understand your quality score

-- You can see your Quality Score (Quality Score is reported on a 1–10 scale) and its components (expected click-through rate, ad relevance and landing page experience) in your keywords’ 'Status' column.
+- You can find your Quality Score (Quality Score is reported on a 1–10 scale) and its components (expected click-through rate, ad relevance and landing page experience) in your keywords’ 'Status' column.

-- The more relevant your ads and landing pages are to the user, the more likely it is that you'll see higher Quality Scores.
+- The more relevant your ads and landing pages are to the user, the more likely it is that you'll notice higher Quality Scores.

 - Quality Score is an aggregated estimate of your overall performance in ad auctions, and isn't used at auction time to determine Ad Rank.